-- A. Registration for the 2023 Lieutenant to Captain Promotional Process will begin Monday, July 10, 2023.
+- A. Registration for the 2023 Sergeant to Lieutenant Promotional Process will begin Monday, July 10, 2023.
 Registration will close on Wednesday, August 30, 2023 at 1700 hours.
 No exceptions shall be made for late registration. - B. Interested members, who meet the eligibility requirements provided in this circular, shall complete the registration as follows: - 1.
 Log on to a MPD computer or mobile device using your department credentials. - 2.
-Access the registration portal by clicking on the link below:

-2023 Captain Promotional Exam Registration
+Access the registration portal by clicking on the link or QR code below: 2023 Lieutenant Promotional Exam Registration

-3. Complete the registration form with your information and submit by clicking
+3. Complete the registration form with your information and submit by clicking the submit button at the bottom of the form.

-- the submit button at the bottom of the form. - 4.
-You will receive a confirmation email via your department email.
+4. You will receive a confirmation email via your department email.
 If you do not receive a confirmation email, please contact the Testing and Assessment Branch via email at mpd.testing@dc.gov or by phone (202) 727-4772, prior to the close of the registration period.